 Today, according to UNESCO, 49.5 million girls in Sub-Saharan Africa are out of school.
 First opening its doors in 2011, the Malaika School provides a free primary and secondary education to 370 girls.
 With daily classes taught in French and English, our robust curriculum covers math, science, information technology, the arts, and much more.
 At Malaika, we equip our girls with the belief to envision a brighter tomorrow and the resources needed to get there.Support this program

-94% of Malaika students successfully move on to the next grade, while 100% of our Year 6 students have passed the national exam for three years in a row.
+94% of Malaika students successfully move on to the next grade, while 100% of our Year 6 students have passed the national exam for four years in a row.

 Students and staff receive two healthy meals each day.

 The girls take a break from learning to play some football.